If you are in the garden like I am every day there comes

 otherwise you will end up with wrist and arm

-that grip firmly in the hand, won't slip out when wet
+in the hand, won't slip out when wet

 and opens and closes easily A good spring that closes the blades

 quickly and can be replaced when